cloudmunch/CloudMunch-SDK-Java/README.md

 Input: helloname: This need to be printed out with Hello.

 Step1: Create a Maven Project "Hello"
-Step2: Create a file plugin.json with the following contents,
+Step2: Create a file plugin.json with the following contents, "id" should be always same as Maven Artifact ID

 ```
 {